 If necessary, go to the Cookies tab to add cookie(s) in the response.
 You may create a new cookie or import an existing cookie.

 If you create a new cookie, you will be prompted to specify the basic cookie attributes:

-Click the Send button to send the request to the provided URL.
-The response will be displayed in the Response panel with the response body (in pretty, raw or preview mode), response header, (if any) cookies, and overall response status.
+Click Send to send the request to the provided URL.
+The response will be displayed in the Response panel with the response body (in Pretty, Raw, or Preview mode), response header, (if any) cookies, and overall response status.

 Sending Body Parameters in Requests

 If a parameter in a Web API is a data model (such as .NET DataStore or DataPacker), the parameter is a body parameter:

 With the data model being the parameter, you need to decide two things: (1) Select the correct Content-Type header; (2) Specify the data to be included in the body data.